SvenMichaelKlose/tunix/BLOG.md

 TUNIX blog
 ==========

+# 2024-06-06: Apps?

+Compilers are huge.
+Something practical and/or impressive beforehand?

+The C compiler will need an assembler anyhow and its of use long before the bits and pieces of a compiler have come together.
+Chances are that there'll be a Lisp compiler much earlier.
+And that brings it back to generating bytecode to target many machines, so the assembler should be re-targetable.
+Something to foolishly hack along.

 # 2024-06-06: Lisp: Heavy Lifting

 The BLOCK special form is now part of the evaluator so it